anasmarwan/anasmarwan.github.io/_posts/2022-01-03-mathematics-art-of-seeing.md

 > 1. Combination of categories is also considered as a category
 > 2. The intersection of two or more categories forms a new category

-Let's jump to our primer example, Netflix.
+Let's jump to our primary example, Netflix.

 **Case 1: Categorized by genres**